Beyond the Stacks

 We will be updating this list on a regular basis so be sure to check back.
 And don’t miss the STAFF PICKS section at the end to see what we are doing.
 The Information Desk is available for questions during opening hours which are Monday-Saturday 10 a.m. to 2 p.m. and also 4 p.m. to 7 p.m. on Tuesday and Thursday evenings.
 You can contact us by phone, chat, or email.

 In addition to the list here, check out Creativebug, one of the library’s databases, where you can find instruction from experts and video tutorials for every type of artistic endeavor, from knitting and sewing, to beading, upholstery, and bookmaking, journaling and writing.
+It’s also the 11th annual Knit for Others, a program at the library to collect newly hand knit or crocheted hats, mittens, and scarves to donate to area organization.
+Click here to read more about it and register for a yarn kit if you need supplies.

 - Coloring pages from the Zimmerli Art Museum (Rutgers University)